maxim2266/str/README.md

 ## User Guide

-_**Disclaimer:** This is the good old C language, not Rust, so nothing can be enforced on the language level, and certain programming discipline is required to make sure there is no corrupt or leaked memory resulting from using this library._
+_**Disclaimer:** This is the good old C language, not Rust, so nothing can be enforced on the language level, and certain discipline is required to make sure there is no corrupt or leaked memory resulting from using this library._

 A string is represented by the type `str` that maintains a pointer to some memory containing the actual string.
 Objects of type `str` are small enough (a struct of a `const char*` and a `size_t`) to be cheap to create, copy (pass by value), and move.
 The `str` structure should be treated as opaque (i.e., do not attempt to directly access or modify the fields in this structure).
 The strings are assumed to be immutable, like those in Java or Go, but only by means of `const char*` pointers, so it is actually possible to write to such a string, although the required type cast to `char*` offers at least some (mostly psychological) protection from modifying a string